SiSol-Systems/localcosmos-app-kit-docs/docs/frontends.rst

 localcosmos folder
 ------------------
-The localcosmos folder is the folder where the Local Cosmos App Kit will put all generated contents in.
+The :code:`localcosmos` folder is the folder where the Local Cosmos App Kit will put all generated contents in.
 Do not put anything into this folder by yourself, unless you are developing using test content.
 During the build phase of your App on Local Cosmos, this folder will be deleted, recreated andu auto-populated